bbanho/toolbox/README.md

-# PYX Engineering Toolbox
+# Development Toolbox

-Centralized scripts, utilities, and automations for static web projects and DevOps.
+> A collection of scripts, utilities, and automations for static web projects and DevOps.

+## 📑 Documentation Index

+- [Changelog](CHANGELOG.md) - History of changes and versions
+- [Contributing Guidelines](CONTRIBUTING.md) - How to contribute to this project
+- [Docker Setup](DOCKER.md) - Docker configuration and usage
+- [License](LICENSE) - Project license and terms

+---

 ## 📑 Project Guidelines